jmayeLSU/CSC2463/finalproject/docs/readme.md

 While more complicated paths are desired, implementing this would be quite difficult as I would have to somehow calculate what a simple path is and prevent it from occuring.
 Having a path to all spaces in the maze is beneficial since the player needs access the 4 corners in the maze.

-In this implementation, mazes are treated as grids of square cells with edge lines between adjacent cells in the maze.
+In the game's implementation, mazes are treated as grids of square cells with edge lines between adjacent cells in the maze.
 As per Kruskal's Algorithm, the maze grid acts initially a forest of single nodes trees (individual maze cells).
 A cell's potential branches are the edges between it and adjecent cells.
-Each edge has equal weight values so that they are randomly selected.
+Each edge has equal weight values so they are randomly selected.
 When cells are joined into a single tree by a branch, the gridlines between them go away.
-When the algorithm finishes, the result is a maze as shown in the earlier **Game Design** section of the document.
+When the algorithm finishes, the result is a maze like the one shown earlier in the **Game Design** section of the document.

 Edge lines in each maze are drawn by labeling which edges were joined in maze creation.
-Edges that were not used to join cells will have a line drawn using `p5.js`.
+Edges that were not used to join cells will have a line drawn using `p5.js` and some math.

 ## Adruino Details